conghan-tay/HackWagon/README.md

 # HackWagon

-Recipe folder includes the functions for Recipe Calculator.
-More info can be found in the README.md of Recipe folder.
+Recipe folder includes the functions for Recipe Calculator. <br/>
+More info can be found in the README.md of Recipe folder. <br/>

-my-app folder contains the Reactjs project for a simple todo list. \n backend folder contains express.js API for the React project cd into backend and run `npm start` cd into my-app and run `npm start`
+my-app folder contains the Reactjs project for a simple todo list.<br/>
+backend folder contains express.js API for the React project <br/>
+cd into backend and run `npm start` <br/>
+cd into my-app and run `npm start` <br/>